deltixlab/DFP/README.md

 ## What is under the hood?

-DFP relies on [Intel Decimal Floating-Point Math Library](https://software.intel.com/content/www/us/en/develop/articles/intel-decimal-floating-point-math-library.html) that provides implementation for IEEE 754-2008.
-Some operations are duplicated in Java to avoid JNI calls.
+DFP relies on [Intel Decimal Floating-Point Math Library](https://software.intel.com/content/www/us/en/develop/articles/intel-decimal-floating-point-math-library.html) that is written in C and provides implementation for IEEE 754-2008.
+Some operations are re-written in Java to avoid JNI calls.

 ## Credits